Class RedisConnection

 • hscan

-public RedisCursor hscan(String key,
+public RedisCursor hscan(String key, long cursor)

 Description copied from interface: RedisScanCommands